 These things are not cheap, but they will last you a lifetime.
 This thing is pretty indestructible and the best thing is that because the material is cast iron, the lid is very heavy, meaning that you get a very good seal on the pan.
-This is essential when slow cooking, so that you do not lose too much of your cooking fluid.
+This is essential when slow cooking, so that you do not lose too much of your cooking fluid through steam.

 What to serve with beef bourguignon?

-This recipe has come carrots, onions, shallots and mushrooms in the pot, but it does need something to mop up the delicious meat and wine gravy that accompanies this meal.
-I served this up with a simple mashed potato, but you could also serve it with some boiled new potatoes or even just some tasty crusty bread to mop up the juices.
+This recipe has some carrots, onions, shallots and mushrooms in the pot.
+But it does need something to mop up the delicious meat and wine gravy that accompanies this meal.
+I served this up with a simple creamy mashed potato.
+But you could also serve it with some boiled new potatoes or even just some tasty crusty bread to mop up the juices.

 The meat should be so tender that it will fall apart when you touch it.